 From the North Furlong junction, there's a short climb before the trail traverses around to Kleckner Creek at mile 31.7.
 Some may opt for the short trip over to Favre Lake from here.

 You pass Lamoille Lake at mile 35.2 and the Dollar Lakes less than a mile later.
-A couple of crossings of Lamoille Creek cap off the trip as you finish the final two miles of trail.
+A couple of Lamoille Creek Creek crossings cap off the trip as you finish the final two miles of trail.
 Up canyon views are stunning and explain why this trail is so popular.

-Depending on the season, there may be runoff in numerous additional drainages, but reliable sources of water can be found year-round at McCutcheon Creek, North Fork Smith Creek, Middle Fork Smith Creek, Overland Lake, Overland Creek, North Furlong Lake, Kleckner Creek, Favre Lake, Liberty Lake, Lamoille Lake, the Dollar Lakes, and Lamoille Creek.
+Depending on the season, there may be runoff in numerous additional drainages.
+Still, reliable sources of water can be found year-round at McCutcheon Creek, North Fork Smith Creek, Middle Fork Smith Creek, Overland Lake, Overland Creek, North Furlong Lake, Kleckner Creek, Favre Lake, Liberty Lake, Lamoille Lake, the Dollar Lakes, and Lamoille Creek.

-For before and after the hike, there is a concessionaire-run campground in Lamoille Canyon about 4 miles from the Roads End trailhead.
+There is a concessionaire-run campground in Lamoille Canyon about 4 miles from the Roads End trailhead for before and after the hike.
 Some sites may be reserved on recreation.gov while others are first-come, first-served.
-This campground is often filled to capacity during the busy summer months.
+This campground is often filled during the busy summer months.
 There is no other vehicle-accessed camping in Lamoille Canyon at the north end of the trail.

 At the southern end of the trail, dispersed camping opportunities exist along the forest roads near Harrison Pass, including along the 4x4 road that makes up the first 2.8 miles of the trail.
 There are no services or water available near Harrison Pass.